.png?width=300&name=Image%20for%20presentation%20(1).png)

 FourJaw Manufacturing Productivity Index

 FourJaw’s data team analysed a range of data provided by the Office of National Statistics (ONS) to create a rolling five-year picture of output and productivity for the whole UK manufacturing sector and at the subsector and company level.
-Sources considered included the ONS’s index of production and producer price inflation datasets, and UK business activity, size and location statistical bulletins.
-Productivity levels were calculated by reducing the value of output figures by the corresponding inflation rate.
-Company-level figures are averages, based on the value of output and productivity per assumed active UK manufacturer at the time.
+Sources included the ONS’s Index of Production and producer price inflation datasets, and UK business activity, size and location statistical bulletins.
+FourJaw calculated productivity levels by adjusting output figures in line with the corresponding inflation rate.
+Company and employee level figures are averages based on the value of output and productivity per assumed active UK manufacturer at the time.
+Performance where indexed is indexed to Q1 2023 levels.